Skip to main content

 Well Over a Century of Service

 While the Market is firmly focused on the present and future, its illustrious history and iconic status today in the community also inspires historic preservation--because the historic elements of the Market are key to making it so memorable for regulars and first-timers alike!
-For example-- a 1902 granite horse fountain exactly like the one at the Market from 1905 through 1930s was purchased by the City in 2018 and is now the centerpiece of a fabulous courtyard outside the Market office

-Market-Merch-book2For a comprehensive history of the Market, check out The Hands That Feed Us: 100 Years at the Rochester Public Market.
+For a comprehensive history of the Market, check out The Hands That Feed Us: 100 Years at the Rochester Public Market.
 Published to commemorate the Market's centennial in 2005, this beautiful book is on sale at the Market Token Center during regular Market days and hours (the white boxcar-like building right behind the Market Office, the two story brick house).

-Consider taking a Market Tour to learn more about the Market's fascinating history!
+Consider taking a live Market Tour to learn more about the Market's fascinating history!
 For tour information, contact the Friends of the Market at (585) 428-7292 or marketfriends@rochester.rr.com.

 Below: Colorful Market vendor license plates required from the 1930s through the 1950s